fivetran/dbt_recharge/README.md

 ```

 #### Leveraging `orders` vs `order` source
-For Fivetran Recharge connectors created on or after June 18, 2024, the `ORDER` source table has been renamed to `ORDERS`.
+For Fivetran Recharge connections created on or after June 18, 2024, the `ORDER` source table has been renamed to `ORDERS`.
 Refer to the [June 2024 connector release notes](https://fivetran.com/docs/connectors/applications/recharge/changelog#june2024) for more information.

 The package will default to use the `ORDERS` table if it exists and then `ORDER` if not.
 If you have both versions but wish to use the `ORDER` table instead, you can set the variable `recharge__using_orders` to false in your `dbt_project.yml` file.
 ```yml